Crown Princess Minhoe: Palace conflict and death

-On 16 January 1636, the crown princess's mother-in-law died in Changgyeong Palace as she suffered from postpartum illness.
+On 16 January 1636, the crown princess's mother-in-law died in Changgyeonggung as she suffered from postpartum illness.

 In December 1636, when the Qing invasions happened, the crown princess spent 8 years as a hostage in the Qing Dynasty with Crown Prince Sohyeon.
 During her time there, she birthed 3 daughters and 2 sons.

 After she returned to Korea in 1644, she and her husband suffered from Injo's cold treatment.
 Her step mother-in-law, Queen Jangryeol, had also been receiving the same treatment due to Royal Consort Gwi-in Jo who succeeded in having her father-in-law hating the young Queen, and thus moved palaces.

-The crown prince and princess were being treated as such because King Injo and his close administrators condemned Sohyeon's conduct as pro-Qing, and even though Prince Sohyun returned to Korea in 1645, his father King Injo persecuted him for attempting to modernize Korea by bringing in Catholicism and Western science.
+The crown prince and princess were being treated as such because King Injo and his close administrators condemned Sohyeon's conduct as pro-Qing, and even though Prince Sohyeon returned to Korea in 1645, his father King Injo persecuted him for attempting to modernize Korea by bringing in Catholicism and Western science.

 Prince Sohyeon died suddenly not long after his return to Korea in 1645; he was found dead in the King's room, mysteriously bleeding severely from the head.
 Legends say that Injo killed his own son with an ink slab that the Crown Prince brought from China; however, some historians suggest he was poisoned by the fact that he had black spots all over his body after his death and that his body decomposed rapidly.
 Many, including Crown Princess Kang, tried to uncover what happened to the Crown Prince, but Injo ordered immediate burial and reduced the grandeur of the practice of Crown Prince's funeral.
 Prince Sohyeon's tomb is located in Goyang, Gyeonggi province, but King Injo never visited his son's tomb.

 Afterwards, King Injo appointed Grand Prince Bongrim as the new Crown Prince (who later became King Hyojong) rather than Prince Sohyeon's oldest son, Prince Gyeongseon.

 Gwi-in Jo, who was antagonistic toward the former crown princess, started to spread rumors that she was planning to poison the king.
 Without checking the authenticity of the rumor, the king ordered her death by poisoning as treason.

 Aftermath

 Her misfortune, however, did not end there; her elderly mother and four brothers were executed by beating while her three young sons were banished to Jeju Island with two of them dying.
 Royal Consort Gwi-in of the Okcheon Jo clan was also the cause of Crown Princess Kang's husband's death.
-She was later given another name, Crown Princess Minhoe, whose Chinese characters mean “grudge and remorse.”
+She was later given another name, Crown Princess Minhoe, whose Chinese characters mean "grudge and remorse."

-Her third youngest son, Prince Gyeongan, returned to the mainland alive and lived to the age of 21.
-Out of her five daughters, Princess Gyeongnyeong lived to the age of 40.
+Her youngest son, Prince Gyeongan, returned to the mainland alive and lived to the age of 21.
+Out of her five daughters, Princess Gyeongsun, her youngest daughter, lived to the age of 54.